vishal2457/dashui/README.md

 ### Changing the NPM organization scope

-The NPM organization scope for this design system starter is `@acme`.
+The NPM organization scope for this design system starter is `@dash`.
 To change this, it's a bit manual at the moment, but you'll need to do the following:

-- Rename folders in `packages/*` to replace `acme` with your desired scope
+- Rename folders in `packages/*` to replace `dash` with your desired scope
-- Search and replace `acme` with your desired scope
+- Search and replace `dash` with your desired scope
 - Re-run `yarn install`

 ### Publishing packages